Munich American/Munich International Group

 Business meetings have always been held after the last meeting of the month.
 After the Friday evening meeting there was a "Meeting After the Meeting" at the Monoptorus cafe; often there were so many of us that they gave us an entire room to ourselves.

-The Saturday 8 PM group retires the Greek restaurant Thesalonika just diagonally
+The Saturday 8 PM group used to retire the Greek restaurant Thesalonika just diagonally

 across from the train station for some of the strongest coffee and best Greek